 PHASE 1 – STRATEGISE

-First, it is about taking a step back to take a 360 degree view of your website with fresh eyes.
+First, it is about taking a step back to take a 360-degree view of your website with fresh eyes.
 Being so close to your business yourself makes it difficult to do that.
-But strategising allows us to be more open to gaps and opportunities.
+However, strategising allows us to be more open to gaps and opportunities.
 You will have ideas of things you want to change.
 This stage gets everything out on the table in a bit mess where we can sift through and refine.

 PHASE 2 – ORGANISE

-With any sorting out comes a period of organisation and to bring things together and rejigging.
-We will look at your metrics, keywords, content to ensure it aligns with the new strategy.
+With any sorting out comes a period of organisation bringing things together and rejigging.
+We will look at your metrics, keywords, and content to ensure it aligns with the new strategy.

 PHASE 3 – OPTIMISE

 The other output from the first two phases means that your website will need to be optimised again.
 Optimising is just a huge part of what we need to do to make sure it is working like a well-oiled machine.
 Remember search engine algorithms change as well.

 A huge part of your website’s success is down to trial and error and discovering what will work.
 If it was as simple as creating a website and making 7 figures in the first week, we would all be retired by now.
 So working on the conversion is critical and it comes down to TESTING or the technical term is A/B testing!
 We need to experiment with all the other phases and do more of what works and less of what doesn’t.
 And what converts now may not convert in the future.
 So this is always a work in process – after all a website is dynamic and always moving.

 How your journey and my methodology work in harmony